 "...the benefits that autonomy confers on individuals extend to their organizations. [emphasis added].
 For example, researchers at Cornell University studied 320 small businesses, half of which granted workers autonomy, the other half relying on top-down direction.
-The businesses that offered autonomy grew at four times the rate of the control-oriented firms and had one-third the parameters and setting boundaries is a too many choices, so establishing especially if the team displays their work-in-progress or celebrates their successes also supports information sharing to others in related teams and reinforces their focus and priorities.
+The businesses that offered autonomy grew at four times the rate of the control-oriented firms and had one-third the turnover5."

+Science also tells us that granting teams the ability to "own" their neighborhood and create a spatial identity is "good."
+The act of doing so builds that all-important social cohesion, and - parameters and setting boundaries is a too many choices, so establishing especially if the team displays their work-in-progress or celebrates their successes also supports information sharing to others in related teams and reinforces their focus and priorities.